 The Housing Authority is always working to address the needs of public housing and encouraging public residents to become more involved and participate in homeownership.
-The Town will continue to support the residents by providing services through Huntington Opportunity Resource Center (HORC) which has service providers there on different days, Department of Social Service (myriad of services), PSEG and National Grid for programs to help residents pay for those services.
-Seniors can go the John J
+The Family Self Sufficiency (FSS) program works with residents to increase their independence through educational and economic incentives.
+The Town will continue to support the residents by providing services through Huntington

-Flanagan Senior center which provides a low cost meal or meals on wheels.
-Huntington youth bureau has program for free, or for a little cost according to income.
-Reach CYA we support directly with CDBG to help with youth at Millennium Hills.
+Opportunity Resource Center (HORC) which has service providers there on different days; including but not limited to, Department of Social Services (myriad of services), Department of Labor, PSEG and National Grid for programs to help residents pay for or work out a payment plan for their utilities.
+Seniors can go the John J Flanagan Senior Center which provides a low cost meal or meals on wheels.
+Huntington youth bureau has programs for free, or for a little cost according to income.
+Reach CYA is supported directly with CDBG to provide services to youth at Millennium Hills.